 In addition to the material I have acquired for my Cruwys one-name study I also have a substantial amount of data on some of the other family names which I am researching.
 These names include: Bodger (Bourn, Cambridgeshire); Boundy (Ashreigney, Devon), Couch (St Giles in the Wood, Devon), Ford (Ashreigney, Devon, and Prince Edward Island, Canada); Dillon (Burrington and Ashreigney, Devon); Faithfull/Faithful (Berkshire, Hampshire, Australia and New Zealand); Kennett (Sussex and Dorset); Tidbury (Berkshire and Hampshire); Trask (Merriott, Somerset, and London); Underwood (Boxworth, Cambridgeshire); Westcott (North Molton, Devon); Wiggins (Clapham, Lewisham and Sydenham); Woolfenden/Wolfenden (Cambridgeshire and Huntingdonshire).

 The DNA project was set up on 26th September 2007 and is providing new insights into the origins, evolution and distribution of the surname.
 We have already had some exciting matches linking together trees from different continents.
-The project currently has over 70 participants from seven different countries (England, Scotland, Ireland, France, Australia, Canada, Thailand and America).
+The project currently has over 100 participants from nine different countries (England, Scotland, Ireland, France, Australia, Canada, South Africa, Thailand and America).
 The DNA project has a wider scope than the one-name study.
-Participation is invited from any male bearers of the surnames Crew, Crewe, Crewes, Crews, Cruce, Cruise, Cruse, Cruze, Cruwys, Cruys, Cruze, Krause, Kruse, Screws, Scruse, etc. For further details about the DNA project visit the official project website.
+Participation is invited from any male bearers of the surnames Crew, Crewe, Crewes, Crews, Cruce, Cruise, Cruse, Cruze, Cruwys, Cruys, Cruze, Cuss, Krause, Kruse, Screws, Scruse, etc. For further details about the DNA project visit the official project website.
 You can read about some of our success stories here.
 For a brief introduction to DNA testing you can read my introductory article 'Is the answer in your genes?' which was published in the Berkshire Family Historian.

 A growing collection of wills, newspaper articles and other items has been transcribed and published online, mostly on the pages of Genuki Devon.
 The largest collection can be found on the Cruwys Morchard page.